The Sweet Life In America: Diabetes and Heart Disease

-How big of a health problem is diabetes in the US?
-In 2012, 29.1 million Americans, or 9.3% of the population, had diabetes; and 1.4 million Americans are diagnosed with it every year.
-The most concerning statistic, however, is the estimation that about 208,000 of those diagnosed are under the age of 20.1 Unless something changes drastically, the numbers will just keep growing exponentially; and as those with diabetes age, even if their diabetes is controlled, there is another even more deadly risk.
+How big of a health problem is diabetes in the US overall?
+In 2015, 30.3 million Americans, or 9.4% of the population, had diabetes.
+Of those 1.25 million American children and adults had type 1 diabetes.
+Additionally, 1.5 million Americans are diagnosed with it every year.
+The most concerning statistic, however, is the estimation that about 193,000 of those diagnosed are under the age of 20.
+Unless something changes drastically, the numbers will just keep growing exponentially; and as those with diabetes age, even if their diabetes is controlled, there is another even more deadly risk.

-The GREAT news is that all of those common factors which contribute to both diabetes and heart disease just listed are mostly within your control!
-Yes, genetics can play a part in disposition to diabetes, so taking responsibility for your own health is crucial if diabetes runs in your family.
+The GREAT news is that all those common factors which contribute to both type 2 diabetes and heart disease are mostly within your control!
+Yes, genetics can play a part in disposition to diabetes, and type 1 diabetes is entirely genetic, so taking responsibility for your own health is crucial if diabetes runs in your family.
 Maintain a healthy weight, move around a little more, stop smoking (if you smoke), and make smart food choices.
-You don’t have to go full paleo, but take some time to read those darn labels the government makes food companies put on their products.
+You don’t have to go full paleo or vegan, but take some time to read those darn labels the government makes food companies put on their products.
 Nutrition labels are your friend!
 They help you stay away from trans fats, and high doses of sugar and salt.
 The best advice in the grocery store is to fill the majority of your cart mostly with foods which don’t need a nutrition label at all because they are in their natural state – fresh fruits, vegetables, lean meats, and fish.

 Finally, with the prevalence of diabetes and cardiac arrest in the U.S., take a few hours out of your life every couple of years and prepare yourself for a potential cardiac emergency by taking a class in CPR/AED use.
 If one of your friends or loved ones has diabetes this is especially important.
 If you have diabetes, encourage friends and family members to take the course with you.
 You never know, you may save their life or they may save yours.